 Our board of directors is currently composed of five members designated for election pursuant to our amended and restated investor rights agreement, which is described under "Certain Relationships and Related Person Transactions" in this prospectus.
-Susan Ocampo has notified us of her resignation from our board of directors, to be effective immediately prior to the effectiveness of the registration statement of which this prospectus is a part.
-Before the closing of this offering, our board of directors intends to appoint a new director who will qualify as "independent" according to the rules and regulations of the SEC and the listing requirements and rules of the Nasdaq Stock Market.
 Immediately prior to the completion of this offering, our board of directors will be divided into three classes of directors of the same or nearly the same number.
 At each annual meeting of stockholders, a class of directors will be elected for a three-year term to succeed the same class whose terms are then expiring.
 Directors will serve from their time of election and qualification until the third annual meeting following their election or until their successors are duly elected and qualified.

-- The initial Class I directors will be Mr. Chung and Mr. Van Lunsen, and their terms will expire at our first annual meeting of stockholders held after this offering; - The initial Class II directors will be Mr. Bland and the new director our board of directors intends to appoint before the closing of this offering, and their terms will expire at our second annual meeting of stockholders held after this offering; and - The initial Class III director will be Mr. Ocampo, whose term will expire at our third annual meeting of stockholders held after this offering.
+- The initial Class I directors will be Mr. Chung and Mr. Van Lunsen, and their terms will expire at our first annual meeting of stockholders held after this offering; - The initial Class II directors will be Mr. Bland and Mrs. Ocampo, and their terms will expire at our second annual meeting of stockholders held after this offering; and - · The initial Class III director will be Mr. Ocampo, whose term will expire at our third annual meeting of stockholders held after this offering.